lastic/lastic.github.io/_posts/2024-06-30-SHADOWPARTY-REPORT.md

-So I hit the sack at around 02-03:00 AM, from what I had been told later at 08:00 AM Sunday morning, the music had lasted until 05:00 AM provided by our nice presentor whose name I also didn't catch.
+So I hit the sack at around 02-03:00 AM, from what I had been told later at 08:00 AM Sunday morning, the music had lasted until 05:00 AM provided by Masami and Marex.

 Sunday morning, a bit more gloomy weather but that didn't stop ShadowParty to bring some more nice seminars.

 ![STREAM](/assets/images/SHADOWPARTY-REPORT/STREAM.JPG)